yongcake/SC1015-Project/README.md

 The data set for this project can be found at https://www.kaggle.com/datasets/kemical/kickstarter-projects/data?select=ks-projects-201801.csv

 ## Dataset columns
-ID - Internal Kickstarter ID
+ID - Internal Kickstarter ID <br>
-name - name of the project
+name - name of the project<br>
-category - sub category that the project belongs to main_category - main category of campaign (sub category falls into main category) currency - currency used to support deadline - deadline to crowdfunding goal - the fundrasing goal is the amount of money that a creator needs to complete their project launched - data launched usd_pledged - pledged amount in USD (conversion made by kickstarter) usd_pledged_real - pleadged amount made in USD (conversion made by fixer.io api) state - current condition the project is in backers - number of backers country - country pledged from usd_pledged - amount of money pledged in USD goal - target amount that the creators want, success is determined if pledged > goal usd_goal_real - Goal amount in USD (conversion made by fixer.io api)
+category - sub category that the project belongs to<br>
+main_category - main category of campaign (sub category falls into main category)<br>
+currency - currency used to support<br>
+deadline - deadline to crowdfunding<br>
+goal - the fundrasing goal is the amount of money that a creator needs to complete their project<br>
+launched - data launched<br>
+usd_pledged - pledged amount in USD (conversion made by kickstarter)<br>
+usd_pledged_real - pleadged amount made in USD (conversion made by fixer.io api)<br>
+state - current condition the project is in<br>
+backers - number of backers <br>
+country - country pledged from <br>
+usd_pledged - amount of money pledged in USD<br>
+goal - target amount that the creators want, success is determined if pledged > goal<br>
+usd_goal_real - Goal amount in USD (conversion made by fixer.io api)<br>